Hancock Barracks: Aroostook War

 Conflict quickly arose regarding the definition of the border with Maine and New Brunswick authorities expressing sovereignty in the area.
 Lumbermen and settlers infiltrated the Aroostook region from both sides.

 Major Reynold M. Kirby arrived at Hancock Barracks in October 1838 along with Captain Lucien B. Webster.

-When Aroostook War flared in 1839, three companies of the 1st Artillery Regiment manned Hancock Barracks under Major Reynold M. Kirby.
+When the Aroostook War flared in 1839, three companies of the 1st Artillery Regiment manned Hancock Barracks under Major Reynold M. Kirby.
 Maine legislature sent twelve companies of state militia, and Major Kirby helped to restrain them from starting a shooting war.
 The officer corps in 1840/1841 briefly included Second Lieutenant Michael Simpson Culbertson.
 In 1839 Brigadier General Winfield Scott successfully negotiated a truce that minimized hostilities until Webster-Ashburton Treaty settled the boundary dispute in 1842.

 The Army made Hancock Barracks the headquarters of 1st Artillery Regiment in 1840.
 Despite the bitter weather, it gained a reputation as a good post.
 American army officers occasionally made merriment with their British counterparts in nearby Woodstock, New Brunswick.